bioerrorlog/robot-gpt/README.md

 # Run ChatGPT API tests (Warning: The ChatGPT API will be actually called.
 The API Key is required.)
 pytest -s -m 'chatgpt'

+# Run the all tests
+pytest -m ''
 ```